9 armed robberies occur within 3 hours in San Marcos; 3 teens arrested

-SAN DIEGO – Officials with the San Diego County Sheriff’s Department arrested three teenagers suspected of robbing nine individuals at gunpoint throughout San Marcos on Sunday, authorities said.
+SAN DIEGO – Three teenagers were jailed Sunday on suspicion they carried out a series of armed robberies throughout the San Marcos community, authorities said.

-A 15-year-old and two 16-year-olds are suspected of robbing nine people within a two-and-a-half-hour span.
-Officials with the San Diego County Sheriff’s Department say that all victims gave similar descriptions of the suspects and the vehicle used in this string of robberies, a Toyota Tacoma.
+A 15-year-old and two 16-year-olds are suspected of robbing nine people within a two-and-a-half-hour span with the last coming at about 2 p.m., San Diego County sheriff’s Sgt.
+Alexander Brust said in a news release.
+All the victims gave similar similar descriptions of the suspects and the vehicle used in this string of robberies, a Toyota Tacoma.

-Deputies located the vehicle around 2 p.m. near Knoll Road and conducted a traffic stop where all three suspects were detained.
+Deputies located the vehicle around 2 p.m. near Knoll Road and conducted a traffic stop where all three suspects were detained, Brust said.
+None of them were publicly identified by the agency.

 During an initial investigation, deputies discovered that the truck driven by the suspects was stolen on Saturday from Vista.